The Employment Outlook for Pediatric NPs and PAs

 This could be the right time to have that pediatric specialization on your resume.

 For instance, nurse practitioners seeking certification as a primary care PNP can apply to the Pediatric Nursing Certification Board (PNCB) for initial certification as CPNP-PC.
-Certifications can also be obtained in acute care, namely CPNP-AC.
+Credentials can also be obtained in acute care, namely CPNP-AC.

 Pediatric physician assistants can also become certified and earn a Certificate of Added Qualifications (CAQ) in Pediatrics from the National Commission on Certification for Physician Assistants (NCCPA) to show their advanced expertise in the specialty.